stride3d/stride-community-toolkit/docs/index.md

 ## 🚀 Fast-Paced Development

 This toolkit serves as our preferred solution for rapid 🏃 prototyping and accelerated game development.
-Unlike the more stable Stride Game Engine, the Stride Community Toolkit aims for a faster development momentum.
+Unlike the more stable Stride Game Engine, the Stride Community Toolkit aims for faster development momentum.
 As such, you should expect that **breaking changes** are likely to occur.
 This approach allows us to quickly iterate and integrate new features and improvements.
 We believe this pace serves the needs of developers who are looking for cutting-edge tools and are comfortable with a more dynamic environment.

 ## 🛠️ Toolkit Repository

-The Stride Community Toolkit is an open-source, MIT licensed project hosted on GitHub and supported by the community.
+The Stride Community Toolkit is an open-source, MIT-licensed project hosted on GitHub and supported by the community.
 Access the source code or contribute 🤝 to the toolkit on its [GitHub Repository](https://github.com/stride3d/stride-community-toolkit).

 ## 🎮 Stride Game Engine Repository